top of page

 A helpful analogy is that of a wealthy benefactor who rescues a group of people from desperate circumstances.
 In return for his generosity, these people agree to follow a set of simple guidelines, aimed at ensuring the well-being of the entire community.
 Initially, the community thrives, but over time, envy and pride creep in.
 Some abandon their commitment and turn their backs on the benefactor’s rules.
 Despite repeated warnings, the rebellion grows.
 Eventually, the benefactor withdraws his protection, leaving them vulnerable to both the natural consequences of their own actions, and the hostility of warmongering neighbours.

 This mirrors the story of Israel in the Old Testament.
 God, like the benefactor, was faithful to his promises, offering protection and prosperity under the condition of loyalty.
 However, despite repeated warnings from prophets, the people of Israel consistently turned away, embracing idolatry and disobedience instead of allegiance.
 As a result, they faced suffering, exile, and destruction, not because God was cruel, but because they had abandoned their covenant with him.
+Importantly, they did this in full knowledge of the consequences of turning their backs on God, as detailed in Leviticus 26:14-39.

 A shift from law to grace: the New Covenant through Jesus